akashkataria766/Sky-Core/README.md

 * **Sky Sense** — User application
 * **Sky Sense Admin** — Administrative application

-The Android applications are currently in public testing.
+Both Android applications are currently in public testing.

 ---

 ## 🧪 Real-Device Testing

-A major part of the current development process is testing the Android applications on a physical device rather than relying only on successful builds.
+A major part of development is testing the Android applications on physical hardware rather than relying only on successful builds.

 Current test device: